dgilleland/dgilleland.github.io/src/content/blog/2024-05/GradebookSystems.md

 ---
 # Picking a Grading System

-We've recently adopted a new LMS at the school that we I work at, and I'm getting familiar with how to set up the gradebook.
+We've recently adopted a new LMS at the school that I work at, and I'm getting familiar with how to set up the gradebook.
 Our course outlines advertise the mark breakdown for each assignment as a weighted distribution, but I ran across a course that had its gradebook set up as a point distribution.
 It was there as a "port" from our previous LMS, but it got me writing up notes on the effects of mixing up the two systems.

 > Fair warning: This post contains math (so grab a coffee and close the door).